chase-seibert/blog/_drafts/laying-someone-off.md

 ## The Termination Conversation

 Look the person in the eye.
-Tell them right up front that the company is having layoffs today and that unfortunately they are in the effected group.
+Tell them right up front that the company is having layoffs today and that unfortunately, they are in the affected group.
 Tell them that as of this moment, that they are no longer employed here.
 Tell them you're sorry.

 Then don't say anything for 10 seconds.
-You basic job from here on out is to empathize, provide clarity about some logistics, and represent the company.
+Your basic job from here on out is to empathize, provide clarity about some logistics, and represent the company.
 When they leave this room, you want them to feel they were afforded some respect in a truly crappy situation.

 Give them a chance to process.
 They will have questions.
-Hopefully you covered them in role playing.
+Hopefully, you covered them in role-playing.
 Absolutely do not say this was not your decision, and that if it were up to you, they would still be employed.
 Even if that is true, it was your job as a manager to make them more successful.
 It doesn't cost you anything to own that.